Last updated July 18th, 2025.

 Unfortunately, South Korea doesn’t allow dual citizenship for naturalized citizens.
 This means you’ll be required to renounce any existing citizenships once you obtain the South Korean passport.

 By some metrics, South Korea’s passport is ranked the second best in the world.
-It’s one of a handful of Asian countries, including Singapore and Japan, to consistently make the list every year.
+It’s one of a handful of Asian countries, including Singapore and Japan, to consistently make the list each year.

 For many, this trade-off is worth it to become a citizen of the prosperous and advanced nation of South Korea.